On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Explicit construction of a cut point under the canonical metric

 which vanishes at $t_1$.
 This results in $\gamma$ having its first conjugate point at $t_1\approx 2.8690968494$.
 Since the length of $\gamma$ featuring a cut point that is no conjugate point is limited to at least $\pi$, this first conjugate point $\gamma(t_1)$ is the cut point of the geodesic $\gamma$.
 This example from a plane of maximal sectional curvature coincides with the observations on the injectivity radius from \Cref{sec:numexpInj}.
 In summary, we have proven \begin{theorem} On $St(4,2)$, for arbitrary $U_0\in St(n,p)$, the geodesic

 with starting velocity $\Delta$ from a tangent plane section of maximal sectional curvature has its cut point at its first conjugate point.
 This cut point occurs at the first positive root of

 which is at $t_1\approx 2.8690968494$.
-As this geodesic can be embedded in all Stiefel manifolds of dimensions $p\geq2, n\geq p+2$, the same construction gives cut points at the same geodesic length on all such $St(n,p)$. \end{theorem}
+As this geodesic can be embedded in all Stiefel manifolds of dimensions $p\geq2, n\geq p+2$, the same construction gives conjugate points at the same geodesic length on all such $St(n,p)$. \end{theorem}